 In this article, we will talk about a very unique vegetable, the parsnip.
-But, many of us don’t know what parsnips are.
-Well, the parsnip is a veggie that looks like a carrot, but it’s quite longer, slightly similar to the shape of a carrot, and it has a white color.
-This is a root veggie and it belongs in the same group as parsley and carrots.
+Parsnip is a veggie that looks like a carrot, but it’s quite longer than a carrot, and it has a white color.
+This is a root veggie, and it belongs in the same group as parsley and carrots.
 Now, let’s see is parsnip safe for guinea pigs.

 Health Benefits of Guinea Pigs Eating Parsnips